simphotonics/simulated_annealing/README.md

   that is used to determine the temperature at each (outer) iteration step.

 The class [`EnergyField`][EnergyField] provides the methods `tStart` and `tEnd`.
-These use the algorithm introduced by Bem-Ameur to calculate the initial and final annealing temperature [\[2\]][ben-ameur2004].
+These use the algorithm introduced by Ben-Ameur to calculate the initial and final annealing temperature [\[2\]][ben-ameur2004].